jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Embedded DSLs are implemented by extending a GPL, this approach uses the existing language constructs to build the language.
-They share the generic features of the base language thus the embedded DSL offer the additional power of its base GPL, as well as their domain specific expressivity.
+They share the generic features with its base language thus the embedded DSL offer the additional power of its base GPL, as well as their domain specific expressivity.
 Embedded DSLs often extend functional languages - features that are part of this class of languages such as higher order